AMit-KP/Tunetastic/README.md

 ### 🎚️ Playback

 - Crossfade between tracks with adjustable duration
+- **Volume Mode** — Choose between System Volume and App Volume for the in-app slider
+- **Pause on Mute** — Automatically pause playback when volume drops to zero, and resume when sound is restored
 - Additional playback behavior settings

 ### 🎨 Appearance & Behavior